gllmAR/docsify-alert/README.md

 }
 ```

-You can also completely omit default styling by overriding after load (future option: skipDefaults planned).
+You can override any rule after the injected defaults.
+(Future option: `skipDefaults` could let you opt out entirely.)

 ---